- Gold price has been on an uptrend since 2018. However, its performance in 2025 has been breathtaking. Check our gold price forecast now.

 - Summary

-Gold price (XAU/USD) has had a strong upward momentum since mid-December 2024, and has recently gone on to hit all-time high price of $2,954 per ounce on February 20, 2025 at the spot market.
+Gold price (XAU/USD) has had a strong upward momentum since mid-December 2024, and has hit all-time high price of $3,500 per ounce on April 22, 2025 at the spot market.
 The yellow metal’s propulsion this year has mostly been a result of the safe haven demand created by concerns over the impact of a trade tariff war and pitting the United States against China, Mexico, and Canada.

 This article was originally written in December 2024 and is regularly updated to reflect the latest gold market trends and price action